How To Make Money Online Blueprints 2020

 #3 Drop-Shipping Business

 The idea is simple.
 You simply act as a medium between suppliers and consumers.
-A customer place an order on your online store.
+A customer places an order on your online store.
 You immediately order the same item from another shop and arrange to send it to your customer directly.
 So you don't have to hold inventory, don't need a brick and mortar structure.

 I'll explain the procedure a little more in detail.
 You just opened your own e-commerce store to sell vacuum cleaners.